iexcloud/docs/source/getting-started/early-access-program-info-hub.md

 These notable bugs were recently fixed.

-- AWS S3: You can create a dataset from an AWS S3 source accessed with the [AWS Integration](../migrating-and-importing-data/accessing-s3-via-storage-integration.md) credential type.
+- AWS S3: You can now create a dataset from AWS S3 data using any supported credential type: AWS Integration or an Access key + secret access key.

 ## Known Issues

 Stear clear of the following bugs and unfinished features.
 When we resolve them, we'll update the appropriate sections above.

-- AWS S3: Creating a *new* dataset from an AWS S3 source requires the [AWS Integration](../migrating-and-importing-data/accessing-s3-via-storage-integration.md) credential type.
 - AWS S3: Loading data from an AWS S3 source into a new or existing dataset requires the source to have a selected file key (file) or a file pattern that matches a file key.
 - AWS S3: Using JSONPath with S3 bucket JSON files requires selecting a JSON file key (file).
 - AWS S3: At most one S3 file is ingested during dataset creation.